Meroniums in Spin-Orbit Coupled Bose Gases: Introduction

-In this letter, we investigate the topological states in a two-dimensional Rashba spin-orbit (SO) coupled Bose gas and find four different topological states exist.
-They are the HV phase, SWHV phase, DP phase, and SS phase.
-The HV phase has been found and discussed in SO coupled systems.
-The other three phases are novel and have intriguing properties.
-First, due to the SO coupling effect, the topological defect HV can combine with a two-dimensional spherical wave factor $e^{ikr}$.
-In the SS phase this factor can lead to an interesting spiral pattern of the spin density.
-Second, the spin configurations show that HV and SWHV are merons, while the DP and SS are meron-antimeron pairs, which have zero topological charges.
-Here, we name them as meroniums.
-Meronium is a new state that has never been experimental observed or theoretically discussed.
+In this work we investigate the topological states in a two-dimensional Rashba spin-orbit (SO) coupled Bose gas and find four different topological states exist.
+The HV phase has been investigated in this system \cite{Wu2011,Ramachandhran2012}.
+However, these investigations didn't consider an important factor of radial wave $e^{ikr}$.
+Our results show that such a factor can help to reduce the energy.
+Hence, in some parameter space, there is a so-called RWHV phase exist, which is a combination of HV and radial wave factor $e^{ikr}$.
+Furthermore, a HV and an anti-HV can combine to form a DP state, while a RWHV and an anti-RWHV can combine to form SS state.
+The spin configurations show that HV and RWHV are merons, while the DP and SS are meron-antimeron pairs, which have zero topological charges.
+They are named as meroniums.

+Our work is organized as the following.
+In Sec.
+II we construct the wave functions of the topological states base on the analysis of the symmetry on the ground state manifold.
+In Sec.
+III we numerically solve the wave functions and study the spin density properties of the four topological phases.
+The phase diagram with respect to different SO coupling and interaction strengths is presented.
+In Sec.
+IV we study the spin configurations and calculate the topological charges of the topological states, and show that there exists a new type of topological state, the meronium.
+Finally, Sec.
+V provides our conclusions.